crystallabs/event_handler/README.md

 object.

-When wrappers are created implicitly by `on`, each invocation of `on` gives handler a new wrapper object even if it is added multiple times for the same event.
+When wrappers are created implicitly by `on`, each invocation of `on` gives handler a new wrapper object even if the same handler is added multiple times for the same event.
 A call to
-`off()` will find the first wrapper instance of this handler and remove it from the list.
+`off()` will find the first instance of this handler, then remove all instances of its wrapper from the list (there will be only one), and then `RemoveHandlerEvent` will be invoked with that instance as argument.
-If a handler is added to an event more than once, it is necessary to call `off()` multiple times to remove all instances.
+If a handler is added to an event more than once via any method that does not involve directly adding a handler, it will be necessary to call `off()` multiple times to remove all instances.

-When handlers are added by using their wrappers directly, adding a handler multiple times results in multiple identical wrapper objects present in the list.
+When handlers are added by using their wrappers directly, multiple identical wrapper objects will be present in the list.
-When `off()` is used to remove such handlers, all identical wrapper instances are removed at once and `RemoveHandlerEvent` is invoked with the last removed instance as argument.
+When `off()` is used to remove such handlers, all instances of their wrapper will be removed from the list (there will be more than one) and `RemoveHandlerEvent` will be invoked with the last removed instance as argument.

 Whether `off(Event, handler | hash)` should be removing handlers by wrapper (like it does now) or by handler, and whether `off()` should remove